Xetera/notes/docs/american_gov/chapter3.md

 4. These types of grants are sbject to regular view by the federal govt..

 #### Block Grants
-Provide state and local govt.s with money for broadly defined purposes.
+Provide state and local govts. with money for broadly defined purposes.

 #### Revenue Sharing
 Federal funds turned back to the state and local govt. with no strings attached.
 Money granted according formulas taking into account the state's population and local tax bases.
 States that usually get this money are populous, poor states with arge minority.